-Using herbs and spices like parsley in cooking is a great way to boost flavor and look of a dish without adding sodium, but also a way to provide additional nutrients and health benefits at the same time.
+Using herbs and spices like parsley in cooking is a great way to boost flavor and improve the look of a dish without adding sodium; it is may also be a way to provide additional nutrients and health benefits.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional breakdown of parsley and an in-depth look at its possible health benefits, how to incorporate more parsley into your diet and any potential health risks of consuming parsley.
+This Medical News Today Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
+It provides a nutritional breakdown of parsley and an in-depth look at its possible health benefits, how to incorporate more parsley into your diet, and any potential health risks of consuming parsley.

 Possible health benefits of consuming parsley